-The 5 Categories of Emotional Intelligence
+The 5 categories of emotional intelligence

+EQ trumps IQ every time.
 EQ is twice as important than IQ when it comes to leadership.
 It is the most important quality to develop for success at work and in life.

 Harvard Business School describes emotional Intelligence as "your ability to understand yourself and understand other people - what motivates them and how to work cooperatively with them."